Classic Spain and Portugal

 Day 16: Lisbon

-Today is a free day to further discover Lisbon.
-Maybe head out this morning on a tour to the medieval citadel, Sao Jorge Castle, which dates back to Moorish times and sits on the highest point of the Old Town.
+This morning, set out on a leader-led walk through Belém, one of Lisbon’s most historic and enchanting districts.
+Wander past grand riverside monuments and ornate Manueline architecture that speaks to Portugal’s Age of Discovery.
+Don’t miss the chance to indulge in the city’s most famous treat, the warm and flaky pastéis de nata, fresh from a centuries-old bakery.
+From early afternoon, day is free for you to further discover Lisbon, Maybe head out on a tour to visit to the medieval citadel in the city centre of Lisbon.
+Discover the medieval citadel of Sao Jorge Castle, which dates back to Moorish times and sits on the highest point of the Old Town.
 Look down on a city swarming with endless angular white houses and buildings with distinct red terracotta rooftops.
-Maybe catch a tram or hire a bike and cycle along the water to the historic neighbourhood of Belem – make sure you try a pasteis de nata (Portuguese custard tart) at the famous Casa Pasteis de Belem!
-Maybe relax at a cafe in hilly Alfama or check out the street art spread throughout the city.
+From the citadel, this makes a contrasting panorama when viewed against the deep blue of the sky and ocean.
+You can also catch a tram or hire a bike and cycle along the water, relax at a cafe in hilly Alfama, or check out the fascinating street art spread throughout the city.

 Optional Activities: